Skip to main content

 Most political advertising requires a political advertising disclosure statement and signs designed to be seen from a road must contain a highway right-of-way notice.
 Additionally, non-incumbent candidates must use the word "for" before the name of the office they are seeking.
 Please see the Political Advertising Guide for more specific information.

-The Texas Ethics Commission generally does not regulate the placement or removal of political signs.
-The Texas Ethics Commission primarily regulates the disclosure statements that must appear on political advertising signs.
-You may find this guide from TXDOT to be helpful: http://ftp.dot.state.tx.us/pub/txdot-info/row/political-signs.pdf.
+The TEC generally does not regulate the placement or removal of political signs.
+The TEC primarily regulates the disclosure statements that must appear on political advertising signs.
+You may find this guide from TXDOT to be helpful: https://www.txdot.gov/business/right-of-way/campaign-signs.html.

-The answer to this question largely depends on where the signs are placed, and whether there are any local government restrictions set by the county, city, or HOA.
-Regarding signs placed on city-owned public property, you may wish to contact the city attorney to see if the city has any restrictions, such as a 90 day.
-Regarding signs placed on rural roads, those are regulated by Chapter 394 of the Texas Transportation Code and you may wish to contact TXDOT. https://www.txdot.gov/inside-txdot/division/right-of-way/outdoor-signs.html.
+Where and when you can post your campaign signs largely depends on where the signs are placed, and whether there are any local government restrictions set by the county, city, or HOA.
+For signs placed on city-owned public property, you may wish to contact the city attorney to see if the city has any restrictions.
+Signs placed on rural roadside regulated by Chapter 394 of the Texas Transportation Code and you may wish to contact TXDOT.

-Also, note that Chapter 259 of the Election Code actually prohibits municipalities and HOAs from adopting and enforcing regulations, such as any 90 day restrictions, that prohibit the placement of certain political advertising signs within an HOA or on private property. https://statutes.capitol.texas.gov/Docs/EL/htm/EL.259.htm.
+Note: Chapter 259 of the Election Code actually prohibits municipalities and HOAs rom adopting and enforcing certain sign regulations, such as any 90-day restrictions, that prohibit the placement of certain political advertising signs within an HOA or on private property. https://statutes.capitol.texas.gov/Docs/EL/htm/EL.259.htm.

 The state does not have contribution limits for most offices.
 Judicial candidates are subject to contribution limits, which are discussed further in the Campaign Finance Guide for Judicial Candidates.
 Some political subdivisions do impose their own contribution limits, so a candidate should always check with the local authority to see if any relevant limits apply.